Vegan wine – Why not all wine is vegan

 How is vegan wine made?

-Fortunately, there are now vegan wines that do not require animal clarifiers.
-In contrast to conventional wine, herbal remedies are used for clarification and filtering.
-Mineral clay such as bentonite, for example, is a popular herbal aid.
-With the help of activated charcoal , unpleasant odors and tastes, as well as discoloration, can be prevented.
-Vegetable protein from peas, beans and potatoes also clarifies wine.
+Fortunately, there are now vegan wines that do not require animal clarifying agents.
+Unlike conventional wine, this uses plant-based agents for clarification and filtration.
+Mineral clay such as betonite, for example, is a popular plant-based aid.

 Will vegan wine remain the exception?

-When you look at the wine rack in the supermarket, you quickly realize that very few wines are really labeled as vegan.
+With the view and as wine shelf in the supermarket one realizes fast: The fewest wines are really marked as vegan.
 But there is hope!
-Today, more and more winegrowers are abandoning animal clarifiers because they are too expensive and the demand for plant-based alternatives is increasing.
-It can therefore be assumed that animal clarifiers will gradually disappear from wine production and that we can look forward to more vegan wine.
+Today, more and more winegrowers are abandoning animal-based clarifiers because they are too expensive and the demand for plant-based...

 Please install and activate Powerkit plugin from Appearance → Install Plugins.
 And activate Opt-in Forms module.